To Prospective Students

 Learning

-I will guide you through the development of a project, addressing both the high-level direction and the low-level technical details.
+I will guide you through the development of a project, addressing both high-level directions and low-level technical details.
 On the other hand, as mentioned earlier, modern computing systems are incredibly complex, so it will not be abnormal for there to be things that you know which I do not, and that is a good thing because we can learn from each other.
-After a project is finished, ideally, your knowledge and expertise should not be a subset of but an overlap with mine.
+When a project is completed, ideally, your knowledge and expertise should not be a subset of but an overlap with mine.

 Contact